 The group grew rapidly and was soon attended by 275 families.
 When Angelo and Patrick were later turned away by 25 mainstream schools, Anna resorted to converting her garage into a classroom.
 After hearing about a local school that was scheduled to be demolished, Anna and her husband Sean put together a feasibility study to show how it could be converted into a school for autistic children – since there was such a need in the area.

-The Hillingdon School opened in 1999 with 19 pupils and is now the largest of its kind in Europe, offering 150 autistic children a safe, structured education and a brighter future.
+Hillingdon Manor School opened in 1999 with 19 pupils and is now the largest of its kind in Europe, offering 150 autistic children a safe, structured education and a brighter future.